exasol/virtual-schema-common-document-files/doc/user_guide/document_type_plugin_development_guide.md

 # How to add Support for a new Document Type

-This guide explains how to add a support for a new document types like JSON or JSON-Lines.
+This guide explains how to add support for new document types like JSON or JSON-Lines.

-If you want to add support for a different files backend like BucketFS or S3, use the [dialect development guide](dialect_development_guide.md).
+If you want to add support for different file backends like BucketFS or S3, use the [dialect development guide](dialect_development_guide.md).

+## Create a Repository

+The generic adapter loads the document type implementations using a service loader.
+By that, you can implement your document type in a different repository and simply also add it's jar in the `CREATE ADAPTER SCRIPT` command.

 ## The Document Node Interface
-This Document Virtual Schemas abstract over the implementation of the document data.
+The document Virtual Schema abstracts over the implementation of the document data.
-By that it can support different document types.
+By that, it can support different document types.
 For that we use the `DocumentNode` interface structure:

 ![document node](documentnode.png)

-The idea behind this structure is, that this Virtual Schema adapter can travers your document data, without knowing implementation details, like the language specific data types.
+The idea behind this structure is, that this Virtual Schema adapter can traverse your document data, without knowing implementation details, like the language-specific data types.

 Implement this structure in the following steps:

 * Select a name for your document structure (in this example we will use `YOUR_TYPE`)
 * Define a Visitor interface for your type (`YOUR_TYPEDocumentNodeVisitor`)
-* Implement wrappers for the java API classes of your data type that implement `DocumentArray`, `DocumentObject` or `DocumentValue`.
+* Implement wrappers for the java API classes of your data type that implement `DocumentArray`, `DocumentObject`, or `DocumentValue`.
   You can define multiple classes for each interface.
 For example `YOUR_TYPENumber` and `YOUR_TYPEString` that both implement `DocumentValue`.
   As a type parameter for the generic interfaces use your Visitor.
 * Implement a factory that wraps the Java classes of your data type into the newly defined wrapper classes.